 3 Tips for Safer Online Banking

 What can you do about all of this?
 Does it mean you should forego online banking once and for all?
 Of course not.
-Online banking is great as long as you’re careful and take proper measures.
+Online banking is great as long as you’re careful and take proper measures against breaches.
 Also, make sure you bank with an organization that won’t hold you liable for security breaches.

 Use unique usernames and passwords.
 If you’re going to bank online, you have to make sure that you’ve never used that particular username or password before.
 Yes, both need to be unique.
 Otherwise, a breach that occurs elsewhere could still come back and bite you in the rear.